typesupply/opentype-cookbook/readme.md

     pos [A B C] <10 0 20 0>;
     pos @upperclass <10 0 20 0>;

-### Adjustment Of The Space Between Two Glyphs
+### Adjust the Space Between Two Glyphs

-To adjust the space between two glyphs, you do this:
+To adjust the space between two targets, you do this:

     pos target1 target2 valueRecord;